19 Easy Day Trips from Bologna to Some of Italy’s Most Unique Destinations

 1. Parma (1 hr by Train)

-Northwest of Bologna is the university city of Parma, famous for Parmegiano-Reggiano cheese and Prosciutto di Parma ham, all DOP of course.
+Northwest of Bologna is the university city of Parma, famous for Parmigiano Reggiano cheese and Prosciutto di Parma ham — all certified DOP (designated origin of protection) of course.
 Foodies will love the fantastic food tours that include a visit to producers of both.
-A glass of new Lambrusco while you savor aged Parmegiano-Reggiano and paper thin slices of prosciutto will get you hooked on this region’s cuisine.
-Filled pastas, tortelli and cappelletti, hearty second courses, and incredible desserts keep us coming back.
+A glass of new Lambrusco frizzante while you savor aged Parmigiano Reggiano and paper thin slices of prosciutto will absolutely get you hooked on this region’s cuisine.
+Filled pastas like tortellini and cappelletti, hearty second courses, and incredible desserts have kept us coming back for years now.
 In between courses a must see are the beautiful frescoes in the Cathedral of Parma with those in the dome painted by Correggio.
 Go for the Romanesque buildings, visit the pink marble Baptistery, take in the art and the history, but definitely go for the incredible food.

 How to get from Bologna to Parma - The Bologna to Parma train is on the same rail line as Modena and only takes 50-70 minutes.

 >>> This tasting tour of Parma Delicacies (parmigiano reggiano, prosciutto di Parma, and traditional balsamico (with lunch) is a bestseller! <<<